oliveira-marcio/HistoriasInfantis-iOS/README.md

 - Clone this repository.
 - Run `carthage bootstrap --platform iOS` to download the libraries.
-- Import the project into [Xcode](https://developer.apple.com/xcode/) and build it with a simulator.
+- Import the project into [Xcode 11](https://developer.apple.com/xcode/) and build it with a simulator.

+**Note:** Maybe it won't properly build on Xcode 12 yet.

 By default, app uses the real gateway, but if you launch the app with `--mock` command line argument the mock gateway will be used instead.